6 Best Stock Market Books

 Get Rich with Dividends

 The Institute for Financial Literacy named Get Rich with Dividends the Book of the Year in 2016.
-The book is published in three languages (soon to be four).
-The book focuses on setting up a portfolio of great companies.
+So it’s no surprise that it’s one of the best investment books out there.
+The book is published in more than three languages.
+It focuses on setting up a portfolio of great companies.
 They then pay you a growing stream of dividends.

-Written for both beginner and more experienced investors, this book shows why a portfolio of dividend-growth stocks will outperform the market, provide more income each year and help you compound your wealth.
+Written for both beginner and more experienced investors, this stock market book shows why a portfolio of dividend-growth stocks will outperform the market, provide more income each year and help you compound your wealth.